Go

 go get github.com/rs/zerolog@v1.19.0

-1. Package and upload actions
+1. Package and upload action

 zip -r action.zip go.mod go.sum main.go